MLeganes/42Born2BeRoot/configuration.md

 	#Defaults       badpass_message="Password is wrong, try it again!"
 	Defaults        insults

 Each action using sudo has to be archived, both inputs and outputs (Log sudo commands).
-The log file has to be saved in the/var/log/sudo/folder.
+The log file has to be saved in the/var/log/sudo/sudo.log

-The default I/O log directory is /var/log/sudo-io, and if there is a session sequence number, it is stored in this directory.
+	# Sudo log file, EXTRA.

-	Defaults        logfile="/var/log/sudo/sudo-io"
+	Defaults  log_host, log_year, logfile="/var/log/sudo/sudo.log"
-	Defaults        log_input, log_output

 The TTY mode has to be enabled for security reasons